WHO WE ARE

 We practice open-hearted and open-minded spiritual realism, explored through the Science of Mind philosophy, New Thought, ancient wisdom, and our own immediate relationship with the Divine.

 HOW WE DO IT

 We provide supportive structures in which we can do our work together with authenticity, mindfulness, and compassion.
-These include weekly Sunday services, classes, art and music, care and counseling, and sacred service within and outside the Bosque Church community.
+These include weekly Sunday services, classes, art and music, care and counseling, and sacred service within and outside the Bosque CSL community.